Athens train for cruisers:

-"Athens train: Step-by-step instructions on how to use it and how to walk from the Athens port to Piraeus train station."
+Athens train: step-by-step instructions on how to walk from the Athens port to Piraeus train/metro station, and how to get to the main attractions using the metro train

-First of all, here’s a few things you need to know about reaching the Piraeus train station:
+First of all, here’s a few things you need to know about reaching the Piraeus metro train station:

 Terminal A is the main terminal and the one you want to depart from if you will be walking towards the Piraeus train station.

-If your cruise ship docks at Terminal B, you can always use the free port bus that will depart from in front of your cruise ship approximately every 10-15 minutes and takes you to Terminal A.
+If your cruise ship docks at Terminal B, you can always use the free port bus that will depart from in front of your cruise ship approximately every 10-15 minutes and take you to Terminal A.

-IMPORTANT TIP: Before you head for the walk keep in mind it will take you about 25-30 minutes of walking to reach the Piraeus train station.
-The area is perfectly safe.
-Protect yourself from the sun, and it’s a good idea to have a bottle of water with you.
+Before you head for the walk keep in mind it will take you about 25-30 minutes of walking to reach the Piraeus train station.

 Once you push through the barrier of taxi drivers attacking you with their offers to take you to the Athens Acropolis, carry on walking up the ramp towards the main road.
-Go towards your left and you will find yourself on the Miaoulis Avenue.
+Go towards your left and you will find yourself on Miaoulis Avenue.

-Stay on the left hand side of the road and keep walking with the port bay with the ferry terminal on your left and big buildings across the street on your right.
+Stay on the left-hand side of the road and keep walking with the port bay with the ferry terminal on your left and big buildings across the street on your right.
 Follow the main road along/around the bay.

-After about 20-25 min of walking, at the intersection you will take a turn up to your right.
-In the distance you will see a pedestrian bridge or an overpass.
+After about 20-25 min of walking, at the intersection, you will take a turn up to your right.
+In the distance, you will see a pedestrian bridge or an overpass.
 This bridge will take you right in front of the big yellowish building, which is Piraeus train station.

-Walk into the hall with the ticket booth and buy your train ticket at the booth or the machine.
-Price of a one-way ticket to one destination (e.g. Thissio or Monastiraki) is 1,40 Euros.
-It is valid for 90 minutes in all directions for both metro and the buses (except for the airport bus and the X80 tourist bus).
+It is valid for 90 minutes in all directions for both the metro and the buses (except for the airport bus and the X80 tourist bus).

 Before you get on the train, make sure you validate your ticket in the machines at the entrance to the platform.

-For the latest Athens Metro news, timetables and ticket prices check the Athens Metro Official Site
+For the latest Athens Metro news, timetables, and ticket prices check the Athens Metro Official Site

 You can use either the train on the left or the right track, it makes no difference, they both go in the same direction.

-If you are going straight to the Acropolis you have two ways on how to do it by Athens train.
+If you are going straight to the Acropolis you have two ways how to do it by Athens train.

 The ride from Piraeus metro station to Thissio is about 15 min long and it doesn’t involve any change of lines or trains.

 From Thissio station, walk to the bottom of the Athens Acropolis for about 10 minutes, and from there climb up the steep hill to reach the top with the Athens Parthenon.
+That would be entering the Acropolis through the less busy entrance, the one by the Dionysus theatre.

 If you have visited the Acropolis before and want to spend the whole day shopping and dining in the Plaka area only, you can simply stay on the Green line from Piraeus and get off at the Monastiraki station.
-Learn more about Athens Plaka area and major shopping streets in our article on Athens Plaka.
+Learn more about the Athens Plaka area and major shopping streets in our article on Athens Plaka.

-If using the Athens train when returning back to Piraeus port, allow at least one and a half hours time for the whole procedure, just to be on the safe side.
-You want to make sure you get there in time for the all aboard time, which is generally 30 minutes before the ship actually departs the port.
+If using the Athens train when returning to Piraeus port, allow at least one and a half hour for the whole procedure, just to be on the safe side.

 For a fun and informative overview of the new Athens Metro, read Matt Barrett's Athens Guide: New Metro

-If all this seems too much you can always book one of the transportation options online and have a smooth and worry free day...Check our suggestions below:
+If all this seems too much you can always book one of the transportation options online and have a smooth and worry-free day...Check our suggestions below:

 4. Capri ferry